ebook: The Kingdom strikes back -- Signs of the Messiah at work

 For His followers, Jesus modeled a ministry style aimed at dealing with both physical and spiritual problems.
 Part of the Kingdom's message is about our future destiny.
 It also expresses a burning concern for the quality of life in the here and now.
 Jesus modeled this concern for His followers.
 Then, He went one step farther.
 He guided His close disciples through hands-on experiences in resolving both physical and spiritual problems.
 For example, before He talked to John the Baptist's disciples about His Messiahship, Jesus had sent His own 12 disciples on a preaching mission.
 In sending them, He "gave them authority to drive out evil spirits and to heal every disease and sickness" (Matthew 10:1).

 After Jesus' ascent to heaven, healing miracles were a conspicuous part of the apostles' ministries (Acts 5:12-16).
-In the Samarian revival led by Philip, for example, healings were commonplace (Acts 8:5-8).
+For example, in the Samarian revival led by Philip, healings were commonplace (Acts 8:5-8).
 Through the centuries, Jesus' concern for the sick has set the tone for His followers.
 Following in their Master's footsteps, Christians have been known for their deep concern for the sick and needy.
 Such compassion has shone most clearly in cross-cultural missionary thrusts.

 The greatest humanitarian effort in human history may well be the ministry of missionary medicine during the past 150 years.
 Where the gospel has gone, so has medical care.
 Medical missions, more than anything, disarms shrill critics of Christian missions.
 In Haiti today, for example, apart from the capital city of Port-au-Prince, Christians provide most health care in the country.
 The Kingdom is striking back!

 Alongside these miraculous displays stand those healings resulting from the ministry of medical personnel practicing the healing arts in Christ's name.
-In Haiti the Church of the Nazarene has an active medical ministry with qualified missionary and Haitian personnel.
+In Haiti, the Church of the Nazarene has an active medical ministry with qualified missionaries and Haitian personnel.

 The Witch Doctor versus the Missionary